volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

 ### Use Host Header As Sni

-Use the host header as SNI - not supported..
+Use the host header as SNI.
+The host header value is extracted after any configured rewrites have been applied..

 ### Use Mtls